ZeusLN/zeus/README.md

 Currently, to use Zeus, you must have a Bitcoin Lightning node running [Lightning Network Daemon (lnd)](https://github.com/LightningNetwork/lnd).

 You must provide Zeus with your node's hostname, port number, and the lnd macaroon you choose to use in **hex format**.
+If you need help converting your macaroon to hex format we wrote up a Node.js script that can use [here](https://github.com/ZeusLN/lnd-hex-macaroon-generator/).

 If you would like to learn more about running your own guide we suggest checking out the following guides:
 * If you're looking to run a full node on existing hardware running Windows or macOS, check out Pierre Rochard's [Lightning Power Node Launcher](https://github.com/PierreRochard/node-launcher).
 We recommend reading [this guide](https://medium.com/lightning-power-users/windows-macos-lightning-network-284bd5034340).